fatcatdog/SpringJpaVueJsTodoApp/README.md

 This is a "todo" or "task manager" CRUD app.
 For those who want to run these projects locally without Docker, on my local machine I have Node.js, npm, Maven, Java 8, and MySql 8 running.
-Toward the bottom of this page I provide instructions on how to configure the SpringBoot project to run locally (requires one file change).
+Towards the bottom of this page I provide instructions on how to configure the SpringBoot project to run locally (requires one file change).
 I was on a Mac when I built these apps so Windows terminal commands likely differ.

-This fullstack application contains the following:
+This full-stack application contains the following:

 -MySql database